Maksim Kabakou - stock.adobe.com

 Cloud skills gap

 Spira also touched on cloud skills, or the lack thereof, as companies moved to the cloud.
 “No one is going to be able to do something they have never done before.
-There’s a quantum jump between running your own datacentre to consuming computing through an API [application programming interface],” said Spira.
+There’s a quantum jump between running your own datacentre to consuming computing through an API [application programming interface],” he said.

 “And even if you bring in a consultant, you still need expertise on your own team.
 Data has a lifecycle, a system has a lifecycle and at some point it becomes legacy and will need to be rebuilt,” he said, adding that this is when the internal cloud skills become essential.